 Do not forget the most exciting part before you start eating: pour a bit of soya sauce on the tentacles and watch it move!

-Next, we moved on to a small but very popular store.
+Next, we moved on to this small but very popular store.

-We had eaten everything we wanted to eat at the market and went back to the hotel to get our car.
-We drove to the Motomachi district, visiting the old Hakodate Public Hall first.
+After we had eaten everything we wanted to eat at the market, we went back to the hotel to get our car.
+We drove on to the Motomachi district, visiting the old Hakodate Public Hall first.

 Next to the public hall was a small alley housing several soft serve stalls and everyone walking out of the alley was holding a soft serve cone.
 We couldn’t resist buying some for ourselves.